 - Michael Stevens

-The story centers on Serena (Jennifer Lawrence) and George Pemberton (Bradley Cooper), who build their own timber empire from the ground up at the end of the 1920s.
+Serena begins in the North Carolina mountains at the end of the 1920s.
+George (Bradley Cooper) and Serena Pemberton (Jennifer Lawrence), love-struck newly-weds, begin to build a timber industry.
 Serena soon proves herself to be equal to any man: overseeing loggers, hunting rattle-snakes, even saving a man's life in the wilderness.
 With power and influence now in their hands, the Pembertons refuse to let anyone stand in the way of their inflated love and ambitions.
 However, once Serena discovers George's hidden past and faces an unchangeable fate of her own, »

 IMDb.com, Inc. takes no responsibility for the content or accuracy of the above news articles, Tweets, or blog posts.
 This content is published for the entertainment of our users only.
 The news articles, Tweets, and blog posts do not represent IMDb's opinions nor can we guarantee that the reporting therein is completely factual.
 Please visit the source responsible for the item in question to report any concerns you may have regarding content or accuracy.See our NewsDesk partners